knpuniversity/symfony2-rest/knpu/episode3/custom-serialization-fields-subscriber.md

 not using the serializer anymore!" and stomp off to your bedroom to play video games.
 But this is really easy to overcome with an event subscriber on the serializer.

+In `AppBundle` create a new directory called `Serializer` and inside of there create a new PHP class called `LinkSeralizationSubscriber` and we'll put it in the `AppBundle\Serializer` namespace.
+In order to have subscriber we just need to implement `EventSubscriberInterface` and make sure you're getting the one from `JMS\Serializer`.
+There's also a core one and they unfortunately have the exact same name.

+In PHPStorm head into the implement methods menu from generate and we only need the `getSubscribedEvents`.
+Inside of here we'll return an array of all of the events that we want to subscribe to.
+Each one of those events is going to be an array as well.
+We'll need a few keys in here, the first is for which even we want to subscribe to.
+There are two for seralization, there is `serializer.pre_serialize` and `serializer.post_serialize`, we want the second one, this allows us to modify the data that is being returned in the JSON.
+The second thing we'll say is that the method to call is `onPostSerialize` which we'll create in a second.
+And the format is JSON.
+We're only serializing to JSON but if we were also doing it to XML it wouldn't call this particular subscriber.
+We'd want to create another subscriber that handled this for XML because the formats are just that different.
+The last thing we'll have in here is a class key which says "Hey!
+Only call this `onPostSerialize` for programmer classes!".

+Create a new `public function onPostSerialize` and like core Symfony events it's going to be passed an object, which in this case is `ObjectEvent`.

+Before we go any further with this, let's head over to our test and think about how we want this to look.
+In `testGETProgrammer` add a new assert that asserts that we have some uri property that's equal to `/api/programmers/UnitTester`.

+In our subscriber, when we serialize a programmer this method is going to be called and it has a really important object on it called `$visitor` which we can get off the event with `$event->getVisitor();`.
+We're only serializing JSON so we know that this visitor will be an instance of `JsonSerializationVisitor`.
+Write an inline documentation for that and add a use statement up top.

+This is all really cool because that has a method on it called `addData` where we can add whatever we want to our JSON.
+This is the key to being able to add custom fields.

+Ok, let's see if we can get this working!
+The last thing we need to do, which you can probably guess, is go to `services.yml` and register this as a new service `link_serialization_subscriber`, this name isn't important but the class that we'll fill in next is!
+And we don't have any arguments to add on this yet, so just leave that blank.
+We do need a tag for the JMS Serializer to use it.